Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/UserNodeController.java.md

 ### 4.7. `followings`

-This method retrieves a list of players the logged-in user is following.
+This method retrieves a list of players the logged-in userNode is following.
 It uses the `playerFollowingService`, maps the retrieved `PlayerNode` entities to `PlayerNodeDTO` objects, and returns the list.
 The mapping involves copying individual fields from the entity to the DTO.

 ```java
 @GetMapping("/followingPlayers")